dotnet/csharplang/proposals/async-streams.md

 ## Integration with other asynchronous frameworks

 Integration with `IObservable<T>` and other asynchronous frameworks (e.g. reactive streams) would be done at the library level rather than at the language level.
-For example, all of the data from an `IAsyncEnumerator<T>` can be published to an `IObserver<T>` simply by `foreach await`'ing over the enumerator and `OnNext`'ing the data to the observer, so an `AsObservable<T>` extension method is possible.
-Consuming an `IObservable<T>` in a `foreach await` requires buffering the data (in case another item is pushed while the previous item is still being processing), but such a push-pull adapter can easily be implemented to enable an `IObservable<T>` to be pulled from with an `IAsyncEnumerator<T>`.
+For example, all of the data from an `IAsyncEnumerator<T>` can be published to an `IObserver<T>` simply by `await foreach`'ing over the enumerator and `OnNext`'ing the data to the observer, so an `AsObservable<T>` extension method is possible.
+Consuming an `IObservable<T>` in a `await foreach` requires buffering the data (in case another item is pushed while the previous item is still being processing), but such a push-pull adapter can easily be implemented to enable an `IObservable<T>` to be pulled from with an `IAsyncEnumerator<T>`.
 Etc.  Rx/Ix already provide prototypes of such implementations, and libraries like https://github.com/dotnet/corefx/tree/master/src/System.Threading.Channels provide various kinds of buffering data structures.
 The language need not be involved at this stage.